jlevy/kash/README.md

 2. **Install additional command-line tools:**

-   In addition to Python, it's highly recommended to install a few other dependencies to make more tools and commands work.
+   In addition to Python, it’s highly recommended to install a few other dependencies to make more tools and commands work.
    For macOS, you can again use brew: